 - Percentage digitized: 100%

-Several hundred fossils of outstanding exhibition value, supporting valuable public outreach and mediation efforts in Denmark; or of national and international scientifical value; or both (see examples in section "Important specimens" below).
+Several hundred fossils of outstanding exhibition value, supporting valuable public outreach and mediation efforts in Denmark; or of national and international scientific value; or both (see examples in section "Important specimens" below).

 - A number of extremely rare, articulated specimens of starfish from the Maastrichtian and Paleocene chalk and limestone deposits (including genera Crateraster, Metopaster, Nymphaster and Recurvaster).
 These specimens allow the reconstruction of the skeletal morphology of these animals in much more precise detail than hitherto known.